 - All rights and privileges with the Society will be revoked when a member fails to remit their annual membership fees

-Please contact the Society’s Manager for further information about becoming a Student Teacher-in-Training.
+Please contact the Society’s office for further information about becoming a Student Teacher-in-Training.